 This post may contain affiliate links.
 For more information, read my disclosure policy.

-My absolute favorite thing: an Apple Crumble Pie recipe!
+My absolute favorite thing: an Apple Crumb Pie recipe!
 This is a delicious apple pie with crumb topping.
-The tart apples with the sweet crumb topping is the perfect combination!
+The tart apples with the thick crunchy and sweet crumb topping are the perfect combination!
 This pie is the reason I started my blog!
 I’ve been making this pie for over 25 years and everyone loves it.

 Why This Recipe Works